 Personalized videos with Bonjoro and Handwritten Cards with Feltapp.
 The combination of video and written messages adds the personal touch and interactions lost in many business relationships.
 These two services have greatly changed how I let customers know I appreciate them, thinking of them or reaching out to engage in new services.
 The feedback I’ve received from these two services has been amazing!

-How Bonjoro grew 3500% last year through Customer Delight
+How Bonjoro grew 3500% in 1 year through Customer Delight

 And we haven’t stopped there - we try to imbue every customer interaction with delight, and constantly experiment with new ideas.